giljulio/crunch/README.md

 # Crunch
-Fast text compression/decompression for large text input.
-Constant memory footprint.
+Fast string compression/decompression for large text input with a constant memory footprint.

 ## Usage